Sequential Specification Tests to Choose a Model: A Change-Point Approach: Introduction

+These are both examples of the use of sequential specification tests (SSTs) to choose a model.
+SSTs are also used in covariate selection for regression models \citep{greene2003econometric}, selecting the number of components in mixture models, latent class analysis, and factor analysis \citep{nylund2007deciding} and in propensity-score matching \citep{hansen2015}.

 Do hypothesis tests make any sense in model selection?
-For one, ``all models are wrong'' \citep[p.
-2]{modelsWrong} and ``there's no such thing as unbiased estimation'' \citep{gelmanBlogUnbiased}, so the search for a correct model might be hopeless, and therefore pointless.
-Further, the logic of null-hypothesis testing seems incompatible with this framework.
-The results of a null hypothesis test, of course, are never evidence in favor of a null hypothesis---null hypotheses can only be rejected, not accepted.
+The results of a null hypothesis test, of course, are never evidence in favor of a null hypothesis; null hypotheses can only be rejected, not accepted.
+Along similar lines, the logic of controlling type-I error rates seems backwards when it comes to model selection, in which accepting a problematic specification---a type II error---is the major concern.
+These issues have prompted some methodologists \citep[e.g.][]{cft} to propose adjusting the size of specification tests to a value higher than the conventional $\alpha=0.05$.
+However, the appropriate value for $\alpha$, and the criteria for selecting $\alpha$, remain unclear.

-On the other hand, ``some models are useful,'' and depending on their intended use, their usefulness may depend on \emph{approximate} correctness.
-If so, hypothesis tests may have a role to play.
-Specification tests already exist for most common models, and they are regularly taught in introductory quantitative methods classes.
-If their use in model selection could be made conceptually sound, they are likely to be actually used---and maybe even correctly.
+On the other hand, a conceptually-sound model-selection method based on SSTs would be particularly useful; specification tests already exist for most common models, and they are regularly taught in introductory quantitative methods classes.

-This paper will apply a clever idea from change-point or threshold estimation to the more general problem of model selection from SSTs. \citet{mallik} points out that in a process with a change point, the p-values from a sequence of tests of a null regression function are uniformly-distributed as long as the regression function is correct, but asymptotically zero when the function is not correct.
-They use this dichotomous behavior to construct a simple, consistent estimator of the change-point---the point at which the null model stops being correct.
+This paper develops such a method, based on a clever idea in change-point or threshold estimation. \citet{mallik} points out that in a process with a change point, the p-values from a sequence of tests of a null regression function are uniformly-distributed as long as the regression function is correct, but asymptotically zero when the function is not correct.
+They use this dichotomous behavior to construct a simple, consistent estimator of the change-point, that is, the point at which the null model stops being correct.

-In the same way, their estimator can choose the change-point in a sequence of models, when models stop being correct.
-In doing so, it shifts the model selection rationale away from the logic of hypothesis testing and towards the logic of estimation.
-In the tradition of constructing confidence intervals from hypothesis tests and \citet{hodgeslehmann}, their estimator exploits the behavior of hypothesis tests to estimate quantities of interest.
-Further, as opposed to model selectors based on strict hypothesis-testing logic, an individual test result will itself not drive the change-point estimator, which is instead based on the entire sequence of p-values.
-Thus, the change-point view of model selection is arguably conceptually more satisfying and practically more reliable than the conventional test-based approach.
-What's more, unlike other SST model selectors, the change-point approach does not require the researcher to specify a level $\alpha$ or any other tuning parameter.